FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 ## Resources

+#### Wilker Aziz's DGM Landscape ([link](http://wilkeraziz.github.io/pages/landscape))
+* This is a great guidebook for VI.
+It is a graph over the VI literature and discuss the connections of different techniques.
+Definitely go over this to have a rough sense/ go deep about DGMs

 #### A Tutorial on Deep Latent Variable Models of Natural Language ([link](https://arxiv.org/abs/1812.06834)), EMNLP 18
 * Yoon Kim, Sam Wiseman and Alexander M. Rush, Havard